oracle-samples/oci-iot-samples/samples/python/publish-websockets/README.md

 Set the path to your client certificate and key in the `client_cert` and `client_key` variables of the `config.py` file.

-Keep in mind that the `authId` property of your Digital Twin must match the Common Name (CN) of the certificate.
+Keep in mind that the `externalKey` property of your Digital Twin must match the Common Name (CN) of the certificate.

 Run the script: